-The LSE Impact of Social Sciences blog is updated daily with blog posts contributed by academics, researchers and those interested in the impact debate in the UK and abroad.
-We invite comments, posts, articles, event notices, and research materials from all those interested.
+The LSE Impact Blog is updated daily with posts contributed by academics, researchers and those interested in the impact debate in the UK and abroad.
+We invite comments, posts, articles, and research materials from all those interested.
 Scroll below to find out more about our contributors, or head to our main About page for more information on the project as a whole.

 If you would like to contribute to the blog, please get in touch via email@example.com